Mohammad1745/cachifyjs/README.md

     - `callback`: (required) A callback function that will be called with the cached data with a wrapper (ex: `{data: cachedData}`) after it has been cached.

     - `skipApiCallFor`: (optional) The amount of time to skip api call.
 If any api call is made too frequently and we want to reduce the call, we may use this configuration.
+Then any call to `cachify()` function with give data from cache without api call withing this time period.

     - `syncTimeout`: (optional) The amount of time to wait before syncing the cache with new data.
 This is useful if you want to avoid syncing the cache too frequently.
       It's a one time call.